 3.2.1 Technical Feasibility: Moderate

 User Familiarity: Most people are familiar with using an application to orders something online.
-Thus, it is important for the application to be familiar to the customers when they are using it.
+Thus, the application needs to be familiar to the customers when they are using it.
 The application should also be familiar to the drivers as they would need to work with a GPS.

-Analyst/Developer Familiarity: It is important for the software development company to understand what GoGoGrocery are proposing.
+Analyst/Developer Familiarity: The software development company needs to understand what GoGoGrocery is proposing.
 We chose OpenXcell as they show a clear understanding of what the goals of GoGoGrocery are and how to develop “MapKit” styled software.
 Hence, the moderate level of feasibility.

 Project Size: The project has a clearly defined goal.
 The application has one purpose, and it is to allow customers to purchase groceries online.
 GoGoGrocery is a relatively small company thus, the project is moderate in size.